I Can't Live Without You in This Town: Live performances

-The first promotional concert for "Be Someone Else" toke place at the Cidade do Porto Shopping on March 26, 2010, where Slimmy sang a few songs from his album, including "I Can't Live Without You In This Town".
+The first promotional concert for "Be Someone Else" took place at the Cidade do Porto Shopping on March 26, 2010, where Slimmy sang a few songs from his album, including "I Can't Live Without You In This Town".
 Slimmy also promoted his song in Albufeira, at the Algarve Shopping's Fnac on November 27, 2010.
 Slimmy's next significant promotion marked the beginning of "A Very Slimmy Tour", where Slimmy performed songs from his two albums, including "I Can't Live Without You In This Town".
 The tour started on February 18, 2011, at the Kastrus River Klub in Esposende and ended on April 30, 2011, at the Pitch Club in Porto.
 Slimmy's "Be Someone Else Tour", where Slimmy performed the songs a lot of times, began on May 6, 2011, with its opening show at the Academy Week in Mirandela.
 Slimmy also performed the song at the Queima das Fitas in Viana do Castelo on May 15, 2011.